macla7/STAPI/README.md

 Steps to 'Launch': (ONCE I'VE GOT APPLE ACCOUNT!)

-- notifications up and running.
-- fix photos for dev on phone...
 - point expo project at heroku.
 - Make SendGrid backup and running for prod.
 - Edit splash screen and icon for ShiftSwaps.